 Now, that’s stretching a pantry as far as possible.

 I want to share with you my basic supply list for keeping a well stocked kitchen which includes the pantry, fridge and freezer.
 I believe that if you have a kitchen that is well supplied with basics, then having a weekly or monthly meal plan is unnecessary.

 You know some of the top chefs in the country plan their menus based on what is available.

 Stock the Kitchen Basics for Easy Meal Planning

 There are basics in every kitchen.
 Salt and pepper are a must, as is some type of sweetener, and flour.
 Even low-carb kitchens utilize oat, coconut, and almond flours.

 Having the basics in your pantry means you can make a meal quick and easy.
-Keeping those supplies also means you don’t have to buy prepackaged meals because you have the needed items on hand, with a little prep most pre-packaged meals can be made from scratch with
+Keeping these supplies also means you don’t have to buy prepackaged meals because you have the needed items on hand.

 Each person needs to tailor their pantry to reflect what their family eats, that being said, to save at the grocery store, consider whether you can learn to make certain convenience items from scratch.

 Subscribe to my newsletter to download my free printable list of the items that I like to keep on hand.

 As you can see I try to keep a ready supply on hand.
 When my cabinets and cold storage options are full I could if needed feed my family for about 2 months.